 Meadowlark Gardens Winter Walk of Lights is a .6 mile walk-through trail decorate with outdoor-themed and animated displays that make for a beautiful and fun holiday visit.
-One of the first professional displays to open each year (on November 10th in 2017), it provides a nice alternative to the drive-through experience at Bull Run.
+One of the first professional displays to open each year (open November to January 6 in 2018), it provides a nice alternative to the drive-through experience at Bull Run.

 We first visited Meadowlark Botanical Gardens Winter Walk of Lights in 2014, and it’s been on our list for holiday lights fun ever since.
 Even when the weather is chilly, it’s fun to bundle up and experience this lovely holiday display.